elprs/Vegan_e-shop/README.md

 Problem statement
 The support of health stores in accepting online orders and delivering shipments is a necessity.
 In 2020 where working from home and avoiding social contact, the customers need to reach products that inhase health.
-Thus businessed develop intrest in e-commerce.
+These businesses develop intrest in e-commerce.
 It is important to provide an elegant, easy to access system
 to assist the needs of the customers and the administration team.
 Through the web application, the latter can easily access or alter their product details and keep track of important statistics, while the customers can search and order easily the provided items-to-be-ordered.